mindthump/toolkit/README.md

 ### Tools

 See the Dockerfile for added tools I like to have around for developing.
-Lots of other stuff (e.g. Perl) gets installed via dependencies.
+Lots of other stuff gets installed via dependencies.

 I `git clone` my `.dotfiles` and use `stow` to symbolic-link them to my home directory.